Our Tests

 Fixtures are JSON with fields such as:

-id/ file name — Stable identifierprompt— User inputcategory— Folder / domainlevel—easy|medium|hard(legacy aliases normalized at runtime)- Scorer configuration — How passes are judged (exact match, rubric, render+judge for
+id/ file name — Stable identifierprompt— User inputcategory— Folder / domainlevel—easy|medium|hard(legacy aliases normalized at runtime)- Scorer configuration — How passes are judged (exact match, rubric, hidden executable tests for

 Exact schema varies by benchmark type; open a fixture in the repo for the authoritative shape.